Quick Verdict

 - No SPF, which at this price point feels like a missed opportunity

-- Not healing enough for acutely chapped lips -- pair with Aquaphor overnight when needed
+- Not the best choice for very irritated lips -- use a plainer occlusive overnight when needed

 4. LANEIGE Lip Sleeping Mask Berry -- Best Overnight Mask